withertech/SteamScraper/docs/CLIHELP.md

 Disables the "Did you know" hints when running Skyscraper.
 Consider setting this in [`config.ini`](CONFIGINI.md#hintsfalse) instead.
 #### nomarquees
 Disables the caching of the resource type `marquee` when scraping with any module.
 If you never use marquees in your artwork configuration, this flag can save you some space.
 Consider setting this in [`config.ini`](CONFIGINI.md#cachemarqueestrue) instead.
+#### nosteamgrids
+Disables the caching of the resource type `steamgrid` when scraping with any module.
+If you never use steamgrids in your artwork configuration, this flag can save you some space.
+Consider setting this in [`config.ini`](CONFIGINI.md#cachesteamgridstrue) instead.
+#### noheroes
+Disables the caching of the resource type `hero` when scraping with any module.
+If you never use heroes in your artwork configuration, this flag can save you some space.
+Consider setting this in [`config.ini`](CONFIGINI.md#cacheheroestrue) instead.
 #### noresize
 By default, to save space, Skyscraper resizes large pieces of artwork before adding them to the resource cache.
 Adding this flag will disable this and save the artwork files exactly as they are retrieved from the scraping module.
 Consider setting this in [`config.ini`](CONFIGINI.md#cacheresizefalse) instead.